 Caring for a pet – pets are a responsibility, but caring for one makes you feel needed and loved.
 There’s no love quite as unconditional as the love a pet can give.
 Animals can also get you out of the house for exercise and expose you to new people and places.

-Spend some quality time with people who matters to you, whether they’re your children, friends, grandchildren or elderly relatives
+Meet up with the people who matters to you the most, whether they’re your children, friends, grandchildren or elderly relatives.

 Be more aware of the present moment, including your feelings and thoughts, your body and the world around you.
 Some people call this awareness “mindfulness”, and it can positively change the way you feel about life and how you approach challenges.

 Take a break from the screens- TV, phone, tablet, computer—in the two hours before bedtime

 Do something active every day- see ideas below to incorporate some physical activity into your life